sap-tutorials/Tutorials/tutorials/ai-core-aiapi-clientsdk-train/ai-core-aiapi-clientsdk-train.md

 [ACCORDION-BEGIN [Step 7: ](Create training execution)]

-To run configuration we start the execution.
+To run configuration, start the execution.

 Execute the following python code on your Jupyter notebook cell